python-control/python-control/doc/iosys.rst

 Automatic connections using signal names
 ----------------------------------------

-The :func:`~control.interconnect` function allows the interconnection of multiple systems by using signal names of the form `sys.signal`.
+The :func:`interconnect` function allows the interconnection of multiple systems by using signal names of the form `sys.signal`.
 In many situations, it can be cumbersome to explicitly connect all of the appropriate inputs and outputs.
-As an alternative, if the `connections` keyword is omitted, the :func:`~control.interconnect` function will connect all signals of the same name to each other.
-This can allow for simplified methods of interconnecting systems, especially when combined with the :func:`~control.summing_junction` function.
+As an alternative, if the `connections` keyword is omitted, the :func:`interconnect` function will connect all signals of the same name to each other.
+This can allow for simplified methods of interconnecting systems, especially when combined with the :func:`summing_junction` function.
 For example, the following code will create a unity gain, negative feedback system::

   P = ct.tf([1], [1, 0], inputs='u', outputs='y')